 - Industrial combustion

 Carbon monoxide in Washington

 In the late 1970s through early 1990s, carbon monoxide levels in some of Washington's urban areas were high enough to violate national standards.
 Parts of Seattle, Tacoma, Everett, Vancouver, Spokane, and Yakima were not meeting the carbon monoxide standard.
 This is called nonattainment.

 Along with our local partners, we acted on plans to bring carbon monoxide back to healthy levels.
-Part of the plan was an emission check program that identified high polluting vehicles so they could be fixed.
+Part of the plan was an emission check program that identified high-polluting vehicles so they could be fixed.
 The most significant reductions came from tighter emission standards for motor vehicles.
-As older polluting cars were scrapped, they were replaced with newer cleaner vehicles.
+As older polluting cars were scrapped, they were replaced with newer, cleaner vehicles.
 By 2004, all areas in Washington met the national standard and were considered in attainment for carbon monoxide levels.

 Maintaining clean air